davidxmoody/davidxmoody.com/src/posts/2015-02-11-building-a-blog-with-metalsmith.md

 Overall, Metalsmith is great.
 It's *supposed* to be extremely simple and rely on plugins to do the heavy lifting.
 It accomplishes that well.
 I would happily use it for another project.

 My only complaint is that it doesn't do incremental builds.
 A small change in one post causes a full rebuild with my current setup.
 It's understandable why Metalsmith doesn't include this (it would be really complex).
 I may try to implement a custom solution where each individual post is only updated when that post changes but all other files are regenerated every time.

+*[Edit: I recently created created and published my first Metalsmith plugin.
+It's a plugin to check files for internal broken links.
+See [this blog post](/publishing-my-first-npm-package/) for how I did it or go straight to the [npm package](https://www.npmjs.com/package/metalsmith-broken-link-checker).]*